ipfs-inactive/blog/content/post/52-go-ipfs-0.4.18.md

 This release makes some significant progress towards solving this issue by introducing two features:

-(1) The previous mentioned `ipfs cid base32` command for converting CID to a case intensive encoding required by domain names.
-This command converts a CID to version 1 and encodes it using base32.
+(1) The previous mentioned `ipfs cid base32` command for converting a CID to a case insensitive encoding required by domain names.
+This command converts an existing base58 CIDv0 to a CIDv1 encoded using base32.

 (2) A hack to allow locally looking up blocks associated with a CIDv0 CID using the equivalent CIDv1 CID (or the reverse).
 This hack will eventually be replaced with a multihash indexed blockstore, which is agnostic to both the CID version and multicodec content type.

-## Full Changelog
+## 📋 Full Changelog

 As always, you can find the full (massive) changelog over at ipfs/go-ipfs's Github
 repository:
 https://github.com/ipfs/go-ipfs/blob/master/CHANGELOG.md#go-ipfs-changelog-1

-## Contributing
+## 🙌 Contributing

 Would you like to help contribute to the go-ipfs project?

-Join us on Github at https://github.com/ipfs/go-ipfs where you can find out more about the project and how you can help.
+- Join us on Github at https://github.com/ipfs/go-ipfs where you can find out more about the project.
+- Check the issues with the help wanted label at the Ready column in our waffle board - https://waffle.io/ipfs/go-ipfs?label=help%20wanted
+- Join an IPFS All Hands, introduce yourself and let us know where you would like to contribute or any cool demos of what you've built - https://github.com/ipfs/pm/#all-hands-call
+- Join the discussion at http://discuss.ipfs.io/ and help users finding their answers.
+- Join the [Go Core Dev Team Weekly Sync](https://github.com/ipfs/pm/issues/674) 🙌🏽 and be part of the Sprint action!

+## ⁉️  Do you have questions?
+The best place to ask your questions about IPFS, how it works and what you can do with it, is at [discuss.ipfs.io](https://discuss.ipfs.io).
+We are also available at the #ipfs channel on Freenode.

 Thanks!